nathan-gs/nathan-gs.github.com/_posts/2023-03-29-home-assistant-add-a-custom-component-in-nixos.md

 If you're looking for a way to add custom components to your [Home Assistant](https://home-assistant.io/) setup, then NixOS has a good solution.
 [NixOS](https://nixos.org) is an open source Linux distribution that is designed to be _functional_.
 This can be a good alternative to have a more declarative configuration in contrast to [HACS](https://hacs.xyz/).

+> ##### WARNING
+>
+> This approach stopped working in NixOS 23.11, take a look at [Home Assistant: Adding a custom_component in NixOS - revisited](/2023/12/28/home-assistant-add-a-custom-component-in-nixos-revisited) for a new and more native approach.
+{: .block-warning }

 I'm using the [hultenvp/solis-sensor](https://github.com/hultenvp/solis-sensor) HA component as an example here.

 ### First of all declare a `package`